Last Updated on April 05, 2023

 And voila!
 Your mortar and pestle are now seasoned and ready to be used in all your favorite recipes.
 Why not celebrate your hard work by making a spicy dish, like a curry paste or guacamole, and enjoy it with an ice-cold drink?
 You deserve it!

 To make the best of a set of mortar and pestle, you should hold the mortar firmly and grind the ingredients with the pestle with repetitive movements of vertical percussion and circular friction.
 For seeds and spices, applying a more or less strong vertical percussion for seeds and spices will suffice, depending on the fineness you want to obtain.

 For wet mixtures like marinades and sauces like Mexican salsas, circular friction is the best to extract all the juices.
 The longer the friction time, the more infused the mixture will be.
 The repeated friction will emulsify all the aromas in the mixture.
-You have to master the right gesture and the strength to obtain the texture and taste you desire.
+You have to master the right gesture and strength to obtain the texture and taste you desire.

 When you finish using your mortar and pestle, rinse them with warm water and air dry them after wiping off excess water.
-If they’re especially dirty, you can scrub them with a hard brush.
+You can scrub them with a hard brush if they’re especially dirty.
 However, using soap is not recommended because the porous texture of the mortars can absorb the scent.
 This goes for both granite and terracotta sets.

 Over and Out!

 A set of good mortar and pestle unlocks a variety of recipes and a brand-new way of preparing dishes.
 If the mortar and pestle remain a well-praised set of utensils among home cooks and chefs even today, that’s because the controlled action of the pestle doesn’t heat up the ingredients and allows all the flavor of herbs, spices, and condiments to remain fresh.